objektwerks/recipes/hot.sauce.fermented.md

 Blend
 -----
-1. Remove the fermented peppers, onion and garlic from container, saving the brine.
+1. Remove the fermented peppers, onion and garlic from fermentation container, saving the brine.
 2. Place fermented peppers, onion and garlic in blender.
 3. Add cilantro.
 4. Squeeze sliced lime into blender.